Eleanor spent the first few days of her marriage in almost constant motion.

 “How can we not be?”
 Henry laughed.
 “It is how God made us—to desire our wives.
 If a man could lie in bed with a woman with a body like yours, he’d be pretty obsessed, too.”

 Eleanor had gotten him to tell her a little about his childhood, and how he had adored his mother and was a little fearful of his ferocious, battle-hardened father.
-Princess Anne had died when Henry was only fourteen, and the Count von Falkenburg had died of injuries received in battle shortly before King Andrew’s death, and Henry had been left with a nation heavily in debt and fighting an almost constant battle to keep Lacovia from invading.
+Princess Anne had died when Henry was only fourteen, and the Count von Falkenburg had died of injuries received in battle shortly after King Andrew’s death, leaving Henry a nation heavily in debt and fighting an almost constant battle to keep Lacovia from invading.

-King Andrew had been very extravagant, and had no qualms about spending vast amounts of money on decorating and refurbishing the huge palace and lush gardens and fountains (aside from buying and improving other large royal properties and parks), and he had spent a great deal of his reign trying to show the world that Gravonia was not just some backwater squeezed between the increasingly acquisitive Lacovia and the immensely powerful Morvenia.
-Eleanor could tell, however, that the late King had not been terribly successful at impressing the world, and the money he had spent on his building projects could have been better used elsewhere, particularly in funding the army and protecting the country’s borders.
+King Andrew had been very extravagant, and had no qualms about spending vast amounts of money on building the vast palace in Luvov (aside from buying and improving other large royal properties and parks), and he had spent a great deal of his reign trying to show the world that Gravonia was not just some backwater squeezed between the increasingly acquisitive Lacovia and the increasingly powerful Morvenia.
+Eleanor could tell, however, that the late King had not been terribly successful, and the money he had spent on his building projects could have been better used elsewhere, particularly in funding the army and protecting the country’s borders.

 Eleanor had found Count von Arklow to be very congenial and charming, but she remembered Lord Devereaux’s warning: Countess Cecily might some day push her son hard enough to make him make a grab for the crown.
 Her biggest worry, though, was Lord Beauchamp.
-He was a skilled soldier and an excellent commander, though Henry had mentioned that his cousin was not particularly well-liked by the common soldiers or even the generals, and neither was he known as any kind of philanthropist.
+He was a skilled soldier and an excellent commander, though Henry had mentioned that his cousin was not particularly well-liked by the common soldiers or even the generals.
 He was ambitious, and unlike von Arklow, Beauchamp truly wanted to be King.
-Henry seemed unconcerned with either of his cousins, and trusted both men without question; Eleanor, however, knew that men that high in the line of succession, with any degree of ambition, could be dangerous.
+Henry, however, seemed unconcerned with either of his cousins, and trusted both men without question.
+Eleanor, however, knew that men that high in the line of succession, with any degree of ambition, could be dangerous.

 She was thinking of how important it was that she produce a son when she felt Henry nuzzling her neck, and she looked at him—he was really so sweet, and so passionate…